simpsonismade24d/alx-higher_level_programming/0x0A-python-inheritance/README.md

 13. Can I?
 #advanced
-Write a function that adds a new attribute to an object if it’s possible:
+Write a function that adds a new attribute to an object if it’s possible.

-Raise a TypeError exception, with the message can't add new attribute if the object can’t have new attribute You are not allowed to use try/except
-You are not allowed to import any module